analuizadev/analuizadev/README.md

 </div>

-:desktop_computer: I'm a fullstack developer junior.
+:desktop_computer: I'm a fullstack developer and high school student.
+I'm interested in development and cloud services.
+I work in projects to improve my knowledeg and skills.
 <br />

 <div style="display: inline_block">